 SCOP Study Guides

 A series of study guides probably most appropriate for beginning teams and players (and good for middle schoolers of all levels as well).
+Has been recently updated with a lot more guides, so if you haven’t checked in on this in awhile take a look.
 Once you’ve mastered these, move on to the NAQT “You Gotta Know” Lists for more of a challenge.
 Keep in mind, however, that study guides are only starting points; your goal should be not just to memorize the key points for each entry, but to use that as a jumping-off point for more learning.

 NAQT’s You Gotta Know lists